-While the results of \cite{driscollFittingODEModels2023} are an important first step toward a complete understanding of TF dynamics, they are limited on one hand by the relative crudeness of the mathematical model and on the other hand by the need to computationally solve an inverse problem for each prospective TBU location.
-While fully 2D PDE model simulation has been established \cite{chenEvaporationdrivenTearFilm2024} and simple inverse problems for the 2D model have been demonstrated for isolated TBU cases \cite{ChenDriscoll2D}, solving the 2D inverse problem at large scale is currently computationally expensive.
+While the results of \citet{driscollFittingODEModels2023} are an important first step toward a complete understanding of TF dynamics, they are limited on the one hand by the relative crudeness of the mathematical model and on the other hand by the need to computationally solve an inverse problem for each prospective TBU location.
+While fully 2D PDE model simulation has been established \citep{chenEvaporationdrivenTearFilm2024} and simple inverse problems for the 2D model are underway for isolated TBU cases \citep{ChenDriscoll2D}, solving the 2D inverse problem at large scale is currently computationally expensive.